cmd-source/MS2-Sights/README.md

 Mobile
 1. Originally the map did not position correctly in the center due to a media query which has been corrected with CSS margin.
+2. Occasionally I have noticed that sometimes it takes a few clicks on a sight,city or hotel marker in order for the information of that marker to display.
+I have not yet at this time worked out why this is.
+3. On mobile both the city tour button and the paragraph underneath it would collapse together originally when clicked a second time.
+Although I couldnt pinpoint the problem, I ended up using Jquery code from the homepage "experience" to give the same functionality I wanted.
-2. The prices and city tours show underneath with contact details for booking.
+4. The prices and city tours show underneath with contact details for booking.

 For Desktop/Tablet
 1. The Gallery displays well on desktop.